 Classes are generally small in order to enhance close relationships among students, teachers, and parents.
-The program is designed for students of average to well above average ability.
-Parents are expected to participate in the education of their children and to support the school's program with their care, time, and resources.
+The curriculum is designed for students of average to well above average ability.
+Parents are expected to participate in the education of their children and to support the school's events and fundraisers with their care, time, and resources.
 Because of this support, a varied, enriched, academic program can be offered.

-Educational methods employed at Christ Episcopal School ensure our students are prepared to enter public middle school.
+Educational methods practiced at Christ Episcopal School ensure our students are prepared to enter public middle school.
 Through enrichment and a strong academic program, students are well prepared academically as indicated by the performance of our students on the nationally-normed Stanford Achievement Test.
 This test is administered to children in grades three through six each spring.

-Beyond the core curriculum, enrichment teachers provide instruction in Spanish, technology, the fine arts, library skills, and Christian Education.
-During several special emphasis weeks-Book Week, Science Week, and Fine Arts Week-professors from the university, parents, and individuals from the community demonstrate, perform, lead educational tours, and provide special activities for the students of the school.
+Beyond the core curriculum, enrichment teachers provide instruction in Christian Education, Spanish, technology, art, music, library skills, and physical education.
+During several "special emphasis" weeks: Book Week, Science Week, and Fine Arts Week, professors from the university, parents, and individuals from the community demonstrate, perform, lead educational tours, and provide special activities for the students of the school.

 The faculty and staff serve as role models in their own behavior to build self-esteem and a desire to learn in the children.
 They believe in and model Christian ideas and respect the worth of the individual.
-They teach self-discipline rather than impose punishment.
 The value of structure is acknowledged and made use of, but flexibility in thinking and action is necessary to live together, to try new ideas, and to allow children to grow and mature appropriately.
-Working together as a team, faculty and staff, head of school, parents and students, strive to create an atmosphere that builds confidence and high self-esteem so that students may become well-educated life-long learners with a desire to serve God through serving others.
+Working together as a team, faculty and staff, Head of School, parents and students, strive to create an atmosphere that builds confidence and high self-esteem so that students may become well-educated life-long learners with a desire to serve God through serving others.